Winter in Toronto

 • Royal Ontario Museum – Canada’s largest museum, and one of the biggest in the continent as well.

 • Bata Shoe Museum – this is my favourite museum in Toronto.
 It is focused on exploring cultures and civilizations through their footwear.
 You can learn a lot about a society by the shoes that the people wore.
-Its just such a unique museum and worth checking out!
+It’s just such a unique museum and worth checking out!

 12. Check out special events at the Harbourfront Centre